jacobemcken/jacobemcken.github.io/README.md

 ## Address security issues

-Update the `Gemfile` with the newest version og `github-pages` from https://rubygems.org/gems/github-pages
+Update the `Gemfile` with the newest version of `github-pages` from https://rubygems.org/gems/github-pages

 Start the Docker container with the command from above, and run the following inside: